Browse tips

 3. Night routine that helps tomorrow

 Use the Night box for the routine that closes today and makes tomorrow less hard.
-This is especially useful for school bags, work bags, chargers, medicine, kitchen reset, clothes, and tomorrow’s first task.
+This is especially useful for school bags, work bags, chargers, medicine, kitchen close, clothes, and tomorrow’s first task.

 Use the Monday to Sunday columns for the repeated weekly rhythm.
-This is where you place laundry day, grocery day, planning day, review day, cleaning loop, admin hour, content day, or family reset.
+This is where you place laundry day, grocery day, planning day, review day, cleaning loop, admin hour, content day, or family prep.

 5. Monthly admin routine